spacedema/RabbitMQExamples/README.md

 ![alt text](https://github.com/spacedema/RabbitMQExamples/blob/master/PublisherSubscriber/fanout.png)

 ## 3. Routing
-Example show how we can subscribe to a subset of the messages using direct exchange.
+Example shows how we can subscribe to a subset of the messages using direct exchange.
 The routing algorithm is simple - a message goes to the queues whose binding key equals routing key of the message<br />
 ![alt text](https://github.com/spacedema/RabbitMQExamples/blob/master/Routing/directExchange.png)

 ## 4. Topics